Ron Tugnutt: Career breakthrough

 In 1995, Tugnutt signed a one-year deal with the Washington Capitals, and subsequently spent the entire 1995–96 season with their AHL affiliate, the Portland Pirates.
 He was productive in Portland, helping lead the Pirates to the Calder Cup Finals.

 This strong performance caught the attention of the Ottawa Senators.
 Goaltending coach Phil Myre helped Tugnutt work on fundamentals, and gained confidence and improved his game each season.
 While in Ottawa, he went from fighting for the backup position with Mike Bales to splitting duties with starter Damian Rhodes the next two seasons, and became the team's undisputed starting goaltender by 1999.

 On April 12, 1997, Tugnutt shutout the Buffalo Sabres in the final game of the regular season.
 Tugnutt's father had just died and immediately following the win Tugnutt pointed to the rafters to signify the win was for his father, in what became an iconic image of Tugnutt.
 This win propelled the Senators to their first playoff berth.

-In 1998–99, Tugnutt had the best season of his career, and one of the best by an NHL goaltender in the modern era.
+In 1998–99, Tugnutt had the best season of his career, and one of the best by an NHL goaltender in the current era.
 He posted a league-best goals against average of 1.79, placed second in the league in save percentage at .925, had a career high in wins, and tied a career high in shutouts.
 This outstanding play, and an injury to Curtis Joseph, gave Tugnutt the opportunity to play in the 1999 NHL All-Star Game.

 The next season, Rhodes was shipped to the expansion Atlanta Thrashers, giving Tugnutt sole possession of the starting job.
 However, he was unable to match his previous season and Ottawa traded him to the Pittsburgh Penguins for an experienced playoff goaltender, Tom Barrasso.